INIT-SGGW/HackArena2.5-StereoTanks-Cxx/README.md

 `NextMove` returns a `ResponseVariant` (`std::variant`), which can be one of the following:

 - `Rotate`: This variant indicates a rotation action, allowing the player to rotate their tank and/or turret.
-    - `tankRotation` (`RotationDirection`): Specifies the rotation direction of the tank (left or right).
+    - `tankRotation` (`RotationDirection`): Specifies the rotation direction of the tank (left, right, or none).
-    - `turretRotation` (`RotationDirection`): Specifies the rotation direction of the turret (left or right).
+    - `turretRotation` (`RotationDirection`): Specifies the rotation direction of the turret (left, right, or none).

 - `Move`: This variant indicates a movement action, allowing the player to move the tank.
     - `direction` (`MoveDirection`): Specifies the direction of movement (forward or backward).

-- `AbilityUse`: This variant represents an ability use action, where the tank can: shoot a bullet in the direction the turret is pointing, fire double bullet, use laser, use radar, drop mine behind the tank.
+- `AbilityUse`: This variant represents an ability use action, where the tank can use one of the following abilities:
+    - `fireBullet`: Shoots a regular bullet in the direction the turret is pointing
+    - `useLaser`: Uses a laser ability (heavy tanks only)
+    - `fireDoubleBullet`: Fires two bullets simultaneously (light tanks only)
+    - `useRadar`: Activates the radar for enhanced visibility (light tanks only)
+    - `dropMine`: Drops a mine behind the tank (heavy tanks only)
+    - `fireHealingBullet`: Fires a bullet that can heal friendly tanks
+    - `fireStunBullet`: Fires a bullet that can temporarily stun enemy tanks

 - `Wait`: This variant indicates that the player chooses to wait, doing nothing during the current tick.

+- `CaptureZone`: This variant indicates that the player is attempting to capture a zone they are currently in.

+- `GoTo`: This variant provides pathfinding capabilities for the tank:
+    - `x`, `y`: Target coordinates to move to
+    - `turretRotation` (optional): Direction to rotate the turret while moving
+    - `costs` (optional): Custom movement costs for pathfinding
+    - `penalties` (optional): Custom penalties for different obstacles

 `ResponseVariant` allows the game to handle different player actions in a flexible manner, responding to their decisions at each game tick.